Also known as: Symbrachydactyly

 Symbrachydactyly is not a heredity condition.
 The cause remains unknown.

 Treatment depends on the scope of the anomaly and may be aimed at improving the appearance and function of the hand.
-Options also include fitting the child for a prosthetic hand or fingers.
-The skilled team at the Hand and Extremity Program at Nicklaus Children's Hospital can support families in determining the best possible treatment.
+Options also include fitting the child with a prosthetic hand or fingers.

 From the Newsdesk